planetoftheweb/githubactions/docs/slides/01_01-What Are Github Actions.md

 - You can see under the file section that we have the option of looking at the visual editor, or edit the file directly in text.
 If you switch over to the `edit` tab, you'll notice that it's automatically generating the code for the workflow for you.

-- The workflows are triggered by Github events and the default event as you can see in the sample workflow is the `push`.
+- The workflows are triggered by GitHub events and the default event as you can see in the sample workflow is the `push`.
 This action will execute when a collaborator pushes something to this repo.
 You can respond to other events and change the name of the workflow if you want.
 Click on the `edit` button and you'll see a form that lets you modify the name of the workflow as well as a dropdown with a comprehensive list of events that can trigger the workflow.

 ---